-If your portable pool or spa can hold more than 300 millimetres of water, has a volume of more than 2,000 litres or has a filtration system, the new laws apply to you.
+If your portable pool or spa can hold more than 300 millimeters of water, has a volume of more than 2,000 liters or has a filtration system, the new laws apply to you.
 You will need to:

-If you are selling, buying or leasing your property with a pool on or after 1 December 2010, a safety certificate is required from a licensed pool safety inspector.
+If you are selling, buying or leasing your property with a pool or SPA, a safety certificate is required from a licensed pool safety inspector.
 Alternatively, the portable pool or spa can be removed.

-If your portable pool is disassembled and does not hold more than 300 millimetres of water, it does not need to comply with the pool safety standard until it is assembled and filled with more than 300 millimetres of water.
+If your portable pool is disassembled and cannot hold more than 300 millimeters of water, it does not need to comply with the pool safety standard until it is assembled and can hold water more than 300 millimetres of water.